 After the long miserable voyage, you would think that finally reaching your destination would improve things.
 Unfortunately, the Mayflower ended up in Massachusetts after being blown far off course in the many storms rather than in Virginia as they had planned.
 November in Virginia isn’t super warm but it had the advantage of being an established colony (Jamestown) that the Mayflower’s passengers could easily join.
 November in Massachusetts is even colder and there was no established colony.
 It was the beginning of winter and the pilgrims were starting from scratch.

-The passengers continued to live aboard the Mayflower while beginning to build houses on shore.
+The passengers continued to live aboard the Mayflower while building houses on shore.
 The rolling waves of the open ocean were no longer an issue but the ship was very cold in winter.
 Wooden ship + fire = bad news.

 After a few weeks spent exploring the area, construction began in December.
-The men were forced to wade through the icy water to get ashore from the ship.
+The men were forced to wade through the icy water each time they went ashore from the ship.
 Cold and wet conditions with no way to get warm left many of the men sick.
-At times only 3 or 4 men were well enough to work.
+Some days only three or four men were well enough to work.

 The women and children stayed aboard the ship during construction.
-There is little good food remaining.
+Not much good food remained.
 Many of the women, children, and crew also got sick.
-The few that were well spent all of their time caring for the sick people.
+The few that weren’t sick spent all of their time caring for the ones who were.